 NOTE 1: If the server does not select VFL clients for all features, it can internally store information about the features considered when deriving the analytics results together with a timestamp to identify the analytics results, to enable to subsequently trace the origin of analytics results and to interpret possible feedback on analytics accuracy.

-NOTE 2: If a client is not available for inference, e.g. depending on the contribution to the training result, the server can decide to select another available VFL client with a well-trained model, or the VFL server can start a new training procedure for a new VFL client.
+When a VFL client is not available for inference, e.g. depending on the contribution to the training result, the accuracy of the VFL model, the contribution to the training result and the current status of the VFL clients, the VFL server may select another available VFL client with a well-trained model not yet selected for inference, from the original training process, or the VFL server may select a new VFL client and start a new training procedure.

-VFL server NWDAF or trusted AF determines and sends a VFL Inference request/subscription to each VFL client including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionally VFL inference filter.
-Data time window: Time when intermediate local result is needed.
+VFL server NWDAF or trusted AF determines and sends a VFL Inference request/subscription to each VFL client including the Target of VFL inference = e.g. UE IDs, VFL correlation ID to indicate the VFL client which previously well-trained VFL local model associated with this ID will be used and optionally VFL inference filter, Data time window, Time when intermediate local result is needed, Dataset Statistical Properties, Analytics Metadata Request, as defined in clause 6.2H.2.4.x.

-Editor's note: It is FFS whether additional parameters are needed to send from the VFL server to VFL client, e.g. parameters used in training phase and parameters from Analytics request.

 2a.
 For each NWDAF VFL client, the VFL Server NWDAF or trusted AF sends an Nnwdaf_VFLInference_Subscribe or Nnwdaf_VFLInference_Request to the VFL client.

 2b.
 For each trusted AF VFL client, the VFL Server NWDAF sends an Naf_VFLInference_Subscribe or Naf_VFLInference_Request to the VFL client.